charlie-vf/genshin-recipes-blog/README.md

     - message other users so as to create a more personal feel to site to just what commenting under recipes can create

 - Install a Text Editor to improve the display of ingredients and methods content.
 As with the first two future features, this had to be benched due to sudden technical constraints.

+- Way to view who has liked a recipe/marked it as made, potentially as a pop-up.

 ## **Technologies**